IETF-Hackathon/mDNSResponder/README.md

 if you’re connecting via Wi-Fi confirm that your computer is still associated with the AR750S, and then try again to see what your computer can discover now.

+If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to an AR750S LAN port or Wi-Fi.

-If you have network printers on your existing home network, they will now appear in when you click the “+” button to add a printer in the “Printers & Scanners” section of System Preferences.
+If you have network printers on your existing home network, they should now appear in when you click the “+” button to add a printer in the “Printers & Scanners” section of System Preferences.

-If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to a AR750S LAN port or Wi-Fi.
+If you have a scanner on your existing home network, it should now appear when you run the “Image Capture” app.

 Note: We received one report of problems connecting.
 If you use VPN, and your company has